ntmarston/ntmarston.github.io/content/authors/admin/_index.md

 highlight_name: true

 # Role/position/tagline
-role: Researcher --- Post-Bac
+role: Post-Bac

 # Organizations/Affiliations to display in Biography blox
 organizations:
+  - name: |
+        Post-Bac Researcher
-  - name: University of Wisconsin-Madison1
+        University of Wisconsin-Madison
+        EN\NO\IT
     url: https://wisc.edu/
-    languages: EN\NO\IT

 # Social network links
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.